Tamara-Ebi-Pere-Victor/Doc-Reg-CLI/README.md

 npm install
 ```

-- then run the following commands to start the icp canister.
+- then run the following commands to start the icp canister. take note of wallet canister and canister id of application

 ```
     dfx start --background --clean